kuleuven/iRODS-Dataverse/Metadatablocks.md

 ## Methods:

 *  set_dv_url():
-This method checks the dataverse installation based on the user input and sets the dv_url attribute
+This method checks the Dataverse installation based on the user input and sets the dv_url attribute

 *  check_extra_fields():
  This method checks the extra fields requested by the user

 *  get_mdblocks():
- This method gets metadatablocks from dataverse
+ This method gets metadatablocks from Dataverse

 *  remove_childfields():
 This method removes the fields from the top level that already exist as childfields of a compound field